microchip-pic-avr-examples/pic18f56q71-morse-code-mplab-mcc/README.md

 ### Transmitter

 Text to be transmitted is sent by UART to the microcontroller.
 When each character is received, the application loads it into a ring buffer.
-Wehn the character '\n' is received, the transmission sequence begins.
+When the character '\n' is received, the transmission sequence begins.

 In Morse code, dot and dash are differentiated by the length of their on time.
 After transmitting the dot or dash, the transmitter must remain off for a certain period of time.
 The length of the off time depends on whether this is a: